VICE (2018) - Review

 Plot & Thoughts

 Vice follows the life of Dick Cheney (Christian Bale) and his rise to power from somewhat humble and embarrassing beginnings.
 After a second DUI and drunken assault charge causes his wife, Lynne (Amy Adams), to give him an ultimatum to fix his life and get on track, he does just that.
 He goes into politics under the tutelage of Donald Rumsfeld (Steve Carell).
-Eventually, Cheney ends up becoming vice president to the United States and works to redefine the executive branch, while also making some political moves around the infamous attacks on the World Trade Center in 2001.
-That's about as much information you need when it comes to the plot of the film.
-Rather than focusing of the "plot" of Vice, since this is a biopic movie (for the most part), I'd rather just point out the things I liked and didn't like.
+Eventually, Cheney ended up becoming vice president of the United States and worked to redefine the executive branch, while also making some political moves around the infamous attacks on the World Trade Center in 2001.
+That's about as much information as you need when it comes to the plot of the film.
+Rather than focusing on the "plot" of Vice, since this is a biopic movie (for the most part), I'd rather just point out the things I liked and didn't like.

 Vice02-1024x445.jpg